-- A. The ideographs to be dis-unified should be dis-unified and should be given separate code positions as soon as possible (dis-unification in some sense, and character name change in some sense also).
+- A. The ideographs to be dis-unified should be dis-unified and should be given separate code positions as soon as possible.
 These ideographs will have two separate glyphs and two separate code positions.
 One of these ideographs will stay at its current encoded position.
-The other one will have a new glyph and a new code position. - B. For the ideographs that are encoded in the BMP, the code charts in ISO/IEC 10646 are presented in multiple columns, with possibly differing glyph shapes in each column.
+The other one will have a new glyph and a new code position4. - B. For the ideographs that are encoded in the BMP, the code charts in ISO/IEC 10646 are presented in multiple columns, with possibly differing glyph shapes in each column.
 The question of which glyph will be used for the currently encoded ideograph will be resolved as follows.
 In the interest of synchronization between ISO/IEC 10646 and the Unicode standard, the ideograph with the glyph shape that is similar to the glyph that is published in the "Unicode Charts" will continue to be associated with its current code position.
 For the ideographs outside the BMP, the glyph shape in ISO/IEC 10646 and the Unicode Charts are identical and will be used with its current code position. - C. The dis-unified ideograph will have a glyph that is different from the one that retains the current code position. - D. The net result will be an addition of new ideograph character and a correction and an additional entry to the source reference table.

-1.3 Discouragement of New Dis-unification Request
+I.3 Discouragement of New Dis-unification Requests

-There is a possibility of "pure true dis-unification" request.
-This is almost like the new source code separation request.
-This kind of request will not be accepted disregarding the reasoning behind.
-Key difference between "TO BE DIS-UNIFIED" and "WILL NOT BE DIS-UNIFIED is as follows.
+There is a possibility of "cognate dis-unification" requests.
+They are very similar to new source code separation requests.
+This kind of requests will not be accepted disregarding the reasoning behind.
+The key difference between "TO BE DIS-UNIFIED" and "WILL NOT BE DIS-UNIFIED is as follows.

-- a.
-If character pair is non-cognate (meanings are different), that pair of characters is TO BE DIS-UNIFIED. - b.
-If a character pair is cognate (means the same but different shape), that pair of characters WILL NOT BE DIS-UNIFIED.
+- If a character pair is non-cognate (i.e. their meanings are different), that pair of characters is TO BE DIS-UNIFIED. - If a character pair is cognate (i.e. their meanings are the same but have different shapes), that pair of characters WILL NOT BE DIS-UNIFIED.

-Dis-unification request with reason of mis-application (over-application usually) of unification rule should NOT be accepted due to the principle in resolution $\underline{M41.11}$.
+Dis-unification requests with the reason of mis-application (over-application usually) of the unification rule should NOT be accepted due to the principle in WG2 resolution M41.11.